 Bylaws related to the storm drains

-The storm water drainage system is a network of drains, pipes and ponds designed to channel storm water directly to our rivers.
+The stormwater system is a network of drains, pipes and ponds designed to channel storm water directly to our rivers.
 Everything residents wash down the storm drains ends up in our rivers.

 Vehicles must be washed at a car wash and not on a road, an alley or a driveway.

 Drain hot tubs and swimming pools directly into the wastewater drain located in the basement of your residence.
 This ensures that pool/hot tub water does not enter the storm sewer system.
 Further information can be found in theWastewater Bylaw.

 Downspouts and eaves troughs must not terminate within 2 metres of a surface drainage facility (unless located in a side yard) or a street, which includes alleys and lanes.
 Further information regarding directing of downspouts can be found in our Community Standards Bylaw.

 It is a requirement to keep surface drainage facilities on private property (known as "Overland Drainage Right-of-Way" (ODRW) including swales and catch basins/drains) clear of any soil, silt, yard waste or any other matter that may obstruct, restrict or prevent the flow of water.

 Buildings or structures cannot be constructed or placed on or over the surface drainage facility.
 If a fence must be built over the facility, there must be at least 6 inches (15 cm) of clearance between the facility and the bottom of the fence.